-Parties shall lodge any administrative record, along with an electronic courtesy copy (e.g., on a thumb drive), in electronic format only (e.g., a thumb drive or CD-ROM) in the department in which the matter will be heard, as soon as is practicable after the record has been certified but in no event less than 30 days before the hearing on the merits. at least thirty (30) days before the hearing.
+Parties shall lodge any administrative record in electronic format only (e.g., a thumb drive or CD-ROM) in the department in which the matter will be heard, as soon as is practicable after the record has been certified but in no event less than 30 days before the hearing on the merits.

 B. The administrative record shall be divided into discrete, logical sections.
 For example, in the divisions prescribed for CEQA cases by California Rules of Court 3.2205(a)(1) (findings, EIR, initial study, staff reports, transcripts, the remainder of the record.)
+Each section shall be contained in individual, searchable, electronically bookmarked .PDF files.